About Me

 I'm Rachael, an award-winning freelance journalist and author.

-My reporting bylines can be found both online and in print across all sorts of publications big and small, including: the Times, Daily Mail, the Guardian, Wired, Nature, GQ Korea, the Independent, the i, Times Higher Education, Research Fortnight, Inside Housing, Monocle, Easyjet magazine, Wanderlust, Project magazine, The Travel Mag and more (click the links to see some examples).
+My reporting bylines can be found online and in print across all sorts of publications, big and small: the Times, Daily Mail, the Guardian, Wired, Nature, the New StatesmanGQ Korea, the Independent, the i paper, Times Higher Education, Research Professional News, Inside Housing, Monocle, Easyjet magazine, Wanderlust, Project magazine, and The Travel Mag, just to name a few.

-I am also an experienced travel writer – specialisms include Mexico and Central America, Suffolk, and the Portuguese Algarve.
-I speak decent Spanish and am attempting to improve my Portuguese... mas os sotaques são muito difíceis!
+Yes, I speak decent Spanish and am attempting to improve my Portuguese... mas os sotaques são muito difíceis!

-My first book, Plan S for Shock: Science, Shock, Solution, Speed is available to download via open access (ie, for free!) – just click the link.
+Did I mention that I once wrote two books in one year?
+(It was Covid, but I really don't recommend doing that).
+Genomics: How genome sequencing will change our lives is published by Penguin Cornerstone, and Plan S for Shock: Science, Shock, Solution, Speed is available to download via open access (ie, for free!) – just click the link.

 In September 2023 I was chuffed to be named Freelancer of the Year at the Medical Journalists' Association annual awards ceremony.